T-MSD/T-MSD/README.md

 ## About me

-Computer Science student with practical experience at Vodafone and a solid foundation in software development and strong problem-solving skills.
+Computer Science student with practical experience at Vodafone as an Enterprise Architect and as a Backend Developer at Indie Campers.
 Currently enrolled in a Master Degree in Computer Science and Engineering.
 I’m especially drawn to challenging projects where I can contribute to something meaningful and see real world impact.

-✍️ I'm a competitive swimmer, and in my free time, I enjoy traveling, spending time with friends and do anything that includes physical activity.
+I'm a competitive swimmer, and in my free time, I enjoy traveling, spending time with friends and do anything that includes physical activity.
 <br />
 📫 Contact me **dias.tiago03@gmail.com**
 <br />